-We’re proud of our dedicated, professional and highly experienced teaching team, led by Programme Director, Carlos Lellis.
-We hand pick experts and professionals from industry, who bring to the course a wide range of different skills and expertise to support the breadth of learning our students graduate with.
+We’re proud of our dedicated, professional and highly experienced tutors, led by Programme Director, Carlos Lellis.
+We handpick experts and professionals from industry, who bring to the course a wide range of different skills and expertise to support the breadth of learning our students graduate with.

 Our team of industry experts and visiting lecturers include multiple Grammy, Echo, Mercury Music Prize and Oscar winners.

 Timothy Beutler – Lecturer Berlin (Production and Music Theory, Audio Engineering Acoustic Tools)

 Timothy Beutler lives in Berlin and is a drummer, composer, and producer.
 He has taught at the University of CA, Santa Barbara and at the San Roque School and has given several individual drum lessons.
 As a freelancer, he has been active as a musician, engineer, and producer.
 He is a member of numerous musical groups such as Moink and ADS/R, and Ultra Sutra of several music styles such as glam punk, electro-rock, and rock.

 This Pro Tools and Ableton Live specialist lives by the motto “Stay positive!
 You can do anything you want” and wishes to share with his students his passion for music.

 Hannes Bieger – Guest Lecturer at Abbey Road Institute Berlin

 As one of Europe’s most in-demand mixing engineers, Hannes Bieger spent a decade cultivating an untouchable reputation, with an exhaustive client list that includes some of the biggest names in contemporary house and techno music.

 Learning key lessons from some of the most talented producers in the game, he has accumulated a huge store of knowledge and skills resulting in a deeply intuitive, ‘less is more’ approach.